What Is A Cowpea And Why Are We Celebrating It?

 The event will include a cook-off focusing on cowpea recipes created by professional chefs.
 A marketplace will feature arts and crafts, produce and other local items for sale.
 Returning this year will be a larger children’s area, entertainment, the photo contest, food vendors and a heritage area to share other parts of Charleston’s story such as Cherokee, Civil War and Wild River history.

+The Cowpea Festival and Cook-off is a non-profit event with all proceeds going to support the operations of the Hiwassee River Heritage Center.
 We are currently working to secure sponsorships, entertainment and vendors.
 We have a committee working on the various areas of festival planning and always have room for folks interested in helping or sponsoring the event.
-Contact Melissa Woody at 423-472-6587, or Darlene Goins at 423-413-8284, to discuss your interest in this exciting event.
+Contact Melissa Woody at 423-472-6587, firstname.lastname@example.org or Darlene Goins at 423-413-8284, email@example.com to discuss your interest in this exciting event.